denten-books/plain-text/0-intro.md

 the complex systems that perpetuate violence and inequity globally.
 The emotional affirmation that accompanies exuberant social networking brings with it the governing structures used widely in the name of law enforcement and national security.
 Comfort and security constitute part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
-But where it is difficult to imagine or to enact strategies of digital disobedience on the pandemic level, we can begin to address them through the numerous and seemingly mundane series of micro transactions that ultimately embody the material foundations of intellectual life.
+But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through the numerous and seemingly mundane series of micro transactions that ultimately embody the material foundations of local intellectual life.
+A new humanism affirms small differences in search for agency that can lead to action.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
 However, given the extent to